alexanderjkslfj/qthread/README.md

 | :---        | :---                        | :--
 | identifier  | `string | CallableFunction` | Name or function of the method.

-Returns: `boolean` Whether a method with the given name or function existed.
+Returns: `Promise<boolean>` Whether a method with the given name or function existed.
 ##

 #### callMethod